Measles resurgence in the United States: 2019 New York outbreak

-Michigan
+2019 Michigan outbreak

 A man from New York traveled to Michigan in March 2019, while unknowingly infected with measles.
 Health officials reported that he spread the virus to 38 people there.
 Because he was fundraising for Orthodox Jewish charities, he visited several synagogues each day while there.
 The man believed that he was immune to measles because he had it as a child.